HL7/fetal_records/input/pagecontent/background.md

 ### The need of recognizing a fetus

-No one disputes that when a child is born, that the child can be a patient with its own unique identifier.
-The mother herself is also a recognizable patient, but there are no rules for the unborn child in the period when it is conceived as an embryo until its birth.
-Some systems record the data of the fetus as if it is a body tissue of the mother.
+No one disputes that when a infant is born, the newborn infant can be a patient with its own unique identifier.
+The mother herself is also a recognizable patient, but prior to this IG  there are no consistent rules for addressing information directly pertinent to fetus prior to birth.
+Some systems record the data of the fetus as a body tissue of the mother.
 Other systems do have some form of resource that resembles a patient.
-There is obviously a need to relate the data to the fetus, because the data is not a characteristic of  the mother, but rather to this specific fetus, for example the femur length.
-This is even more the case of twins or triplets, where each fetus has their own characteristics that need to be distinguished from each other.
+There exists a need to relate the data, such as specific observations (e.g. femur length) or conditions, to the fetus, because such data are characteristics of the fetus and not the mother.
+In cases of multples (e.g. twins or triplets) features of each fetus may need to be distinguished from each other.

 ### Questions to answer

-But if it is a resource with an identifier, how do you deal with this identifier?
-On the other   hand certain resources, like a procedure, expect a reference to a subject.
-Are there restrictions to these subjects?
-Or is it able to be filled with a new type of resource?
-These are some of the questions we will dive into in this project.
-Additional questions are summed up in the paragraph about project questions.

-Ultimately the ambition is to provide guidelines about the handling of data around the fetus.
+Our goal is to provide guidelines about the communication of data around the fetus.
-As HL7 PCWG we are aware that we cannot enforce how data is structured within an EHR system, but we can set up rules on how data should be communicated between systems.
+As project team from HL7 PCWG we are aware that we cannot enforce how data is structured within an EHR system, but we can set up rules on how data should be communicated between systems.
 A similar way of handling these data would make the ease of connecting systems to each other and comparison of data much easier.

 All countries collect data of pregnancy and birth for their vital health statistics and research purposes.
-The fact that we might introduce a separate resource could make it more complex.
+The fact that we set rules how to use certain FHIR resources could make it more complex.
 You might need to search data of this specific resource.
 But this resource does not always exist.
 This document will also address these issues.

 #### Issues we want to solve (project questions)

 This Implementation Guide will address the following questions:
-* Which FHIR resource do we use when we relate data to the new life form?
+* which FHIR resource do we use when we relate data to the new life form?
-* When do  we consider the fetus as a separate resource?
+* when do  we consider the fetus as a separate resource?
-* Which algorithms of identification of the fetus do we consider?
+* which algorithms of identification of the fetus do we consider?
-* Which data do we relate to which subject ( fetus versus mother)?
+* which data do we relate to which subject ( fetus versus mother)?
-* What is the impact for procedures and medication (i.e. other FHIR resources) if it is specifically meant for the fetus and not the mother?
+* what is the impact for procedures and medication (i.e. other FHIR resources) if it is specifically meant for the fetus and not the mother?
-* Which kind of data do we need for research, surveillance of birth defects and vital statistics?
+* do we need special considerations for research, surveillance of birth defects and vital statistics?

 ##### Which FHIR resource do we use?